-The above information shall be reported to CySEC using the Form165-01 "Reporting for Class 2" on a quarterly basis.
+The information above shall be reported to CySEC using the prudential form IF CLASS2 Ind on a quarterly basis though CySEC's XBRL portal.

 The Senior Management as well as the Risk Manager monitor these reporting requirements and have policies and procedures in place to help meet the specific regulatory requirements.
 This is achieved through the preparation of accounts to monitor the financial and capital position of the Company.

-Moreover, the Company is required to submit immediately to CySEC the prudential Form 165-01 under exceptional reporting, through the TRS, when
+Moreover, the Company is required to submit immediately to CySEC the prudential Form under exceptional reporting, through the TRS, when:

-- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and - iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.
+- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.

-During the year under review, the Company's own funds have dropped below its own funds requirement and, as such, the Company's shareholders injected additional funds in order to rectify the violation and restore compliance to the IFR requirements at all times.

-Moreover, the Company fulfilled its obligations by successfully submitting, on a quarterly basis, the Capital Adequacy Reports..
+During the year under review, the Company's own funds never dropped below its own funds requirement and the Company fulfilled its obligations by successfully submitting, on a quarterly basis, the Capital Adequacy Reports.

-4.6.
+4.3.2.
 Concentration risk requirements